gdiphilly/Intro-to-Node.js/readme.md

 ### Prerequisites:

-List any prerequisites for this class, including any previous classes or the equivalent self-study or real-world skills.

-You should have:

-(a) taken Intro or Intermediate HTML/CSS through Girl Develop It, or

-(b) built and managed websites on your own,

-**And also:**

-(a) taken intro to JavaScript through Girl Develop It, or

-(b) be familiar with syntax, arrays, conditionals, for and while loops, event handling, jQuery, AJAX requests, and handling JSON responses.
+Students should be familiar with JavaScript, with a solid understanding of objects and functions.
+Some familiarity with the command-line will be helpful.

 ### Tech requirements:

- - Your laptop (Mac, PC, or Linux are all okay).
+ - Your laptop (Mac, PC, or Linux are all okay, however, we will not be offering support for the Windows command line, please be familiar if you are bringing Windows).
- - A modern web browser - either Chrome or Firefox with Firebug installed.
- - A text editor.
-We recommend Sublime Text 2 (free; available for Mac, PC, and Linux).
+ - A text editor such as Sublime or TextMate
+ - Git installed on your laptop (Install here: https://git-scm.com/downloads)
+ - NVM (Node Version Manager) installed on your laptop (Follow instructions here: https://github.com/creationix/nvm)

 ### Topics covered:

- - The topics you plan to cover
- - Written in list form
- - Here's another one
+ - How data moves around on the web, and what is possible using a server
+ - What Node is, and why you would use it
+ - How to create a Node web server using Express.js to make developing a server-side app quick and easy (at least easier!)
+ - How to use npm (Node Package Manager) to install and manage dependencies in your Node project